How to Apply for a Permit

 - Application submitted: The application is submitted with the necessary forms, fees, and supporting information which varies depending on the project.
 (See common projects list)

-- Evaluation of application: Development Services reviews the application for missing information, evaluates the impact on adjacent properties, considers comments made from circulation to other agencies, and assesses the project’s compliance with the County’s Land Use Bylaw.
+- Evaluation of application: The County reviews the application for missing information, evaluates the impact on adjacent properties, considers comments made from circulation to other agencies, and assesses the project’s compliance with the Land Use Bylaw.

-- Decision: A decision is made by the Development Officer either approving or refusing the application.
+- Decision: A decision is made either approving or refusing the application.
 The applicant will be mailed a Notice of Decision.

 - Permit issuance: Provided that appeals (if any) are resolved, the approved Development Permit is released.
 If the development proposal entails erecting any building or structures, then Building Permits must be obtained prior to beginning construction.